Travel insurance FAQs

 Find out about the EU Entry Exit system (EES)

-The EU is planning to introduce a new border control for people visiting the Schengen area.
+The EU has introduced a new border control for people visiting the Schengen area.
 This includes the following contries:

 Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

-British nationals visiting the area currently have their passport inspected and stamped when they leave the UK and when they arrive at a European airport or seaport.
+British nationals visiting the area previously had their passport inspected and stamped when they left the UK and when they arrived at a European airport or seaport.

-In future, the familiar passport system will be replaced by the Entry Exit system (EES), which requires digital identification by photo and fingerprints instead.
+This familiar passport system is being replaced by the Entry Exit System (EES), which requires digital identification by photo and fingerprints instead.

 On your first visit to the EU in the new system, passport officers will scan your fingerprints and take a photo as a digital biometric record of your identification.